Pomegranate: benefits, dosage, contraindications

 Anti-inflammatory

-Pomegranate has powerful anti-inflammatory properties, largely mediated by its antioxidant properties.
-In human research, the anti-inflammatory effects of pomegranate extract have been associated with beneficial changes in the gut microbiome.
+Pomegranate has powerful anti-inflammatory properties, which are largely mediated by its antioxidant properties.
+In human research, the anti-inflammatory effects of pomegranate extract have been associated with beneficial changes in the gut microbiota.
 These effects are likely due to the regulation of inflammatory proteins and the suppression of inflammatory mediators.
-They include - among other factors - inhibition of cyclooxygenase (COX) activity, lipoxygenase activity, nitric oxide (NO) production, and inhibition of nuclear factor-kappa B (NF-kappaB) transcription factor activity.
+They include — among others — inhibition of cyclooxygenase (COX) activity, lipoxygenase activity, nitric oxide (NO) production, and inhibition of nuclear factor kappa B (NF-kappaB) transcription factor activity.

 Usages associés